96-38/bitbank-trailing-stop-loss/README.md

 If the transaction is completed within the time specified in the timeout, the trailing stop process will be initiated.
 (If the transaction is not completed in time, the order is cancelled.)

-As the price goes higher, the stop-loss will get dragged with it.Once the price crosses the stop-loss price, a sell order is executed.
+As the price goes higher, the stop-loss will get dragged with it by the same amount.Once the price crosses the stop-loss price, a sell order is executed.

 ### Important note